digitsensitive/sdl-cmake-template/README.md

-# SDL CMake Template
+# SDL/C/CMake Template

-Tested with Windows 11.
+## Windows

-You need to add the `SDL3.dll` file in the same folder as the executable.
+You need to generate the `SDL3.dll` file first.
-To generate the file you have to build it.
-Do it as follows:
+To generate it, follow these steps:

-1. Navigate to `cd vendors/src/build`
+1. Navigate to `cd vendors/sdl/build`
 2. Build `cmake ..`
 3. Build `make`
+4. Copy `SDL3.dll` from `vendors/sdl/build` into the folder with your executable

 ## Submodules